The Truth About Your Post-Pregnancy Body

 If you breastfeed, your breasts may also be sore for a while and may leak.
 Here are tips on what to do when leaking breast milk.
 Not nice, but at least it should stop hurting within a few weeks.
 If it continues to hurt or if your nipples start bleeding, consult a lactation expert quickly.
 Your baby might be suckling in the wrong way.

-Your Vagina Will Recover
+Your Private Parts Will Recover

 Before giving birth the first time, a very dear and very honest friend asked me: